China: Satellites find mock-ups of US ships at target range | DW | 08.11.2021

 The area has previously been used as a testing site for ballistic missiles, USNI cited intelligence firm AllSource Analysis as saying.

-China's Foreign Minister Wang Wenbin responded to questions about the mock-ups on Monday, saying "I'm not aware of the situation you mentioned."
+Chinese Foreign Ministry spokesperson Wang Wenbin responded to questions about the mock-ups on Monday, saying "I'm not aware of the situation you mentioned."

 ab/rt (AFP, AP)

-Note: Correction (November 8, 2021): A previous version of this article misidentified the position of Wang Wenbin.
-DW apologizes for the error